St Thomas More Roman Catholic Church, Bradford-on-Avon: Construction and architecture

+Midland Bank

-Following significant population growth, largely associated with the woolen industry, the area became an urban district in 1894.
+Following significant population growth, largely associated with the wool industry, the area became an urban district in 1894.
 The new council used the town hall as its offices until it acquired Westbury House in 1911.
 Following a few years of use as a cinema, the town hall was acquired by Midland Bank in around 1915.
-Midland Bank converted the Church Street wing into a bank branch to service its customers and rented out the council chamber to the local branch of the Catholic Church.
+Midland Bank converted the Church Street wing into a bank branch, and rented out the council chamber to the local branch of the Catholic Church.

+Catholic church

-In 1955, the Roman Catholic Diocese of Clifton acquired ownership of the building from Midland Bank which continued to occupy space in the Church Street wing but on a rental basis.
-The building was subsequently converted for use as a place of worship, dedicated to the lawyer, Sir Thomas More.
-The bank branch, which was rebranded following the acquisition of Midland Bank by HSBC in 1992, continued to occupy the Church Street wing while the Market Street wing was converted for retail use, to a design by Esmond Murray of Bath in 1994.
-As part of national programme of closures, HSBC vacated the Church Street wing in September 2013.
+In 1955, the Roman Catholic Diocese of Clifton acquired ownership of the building from Midland Bank, which continued to occupy space in the Church Street wing on a rental basis.
+The building was subsequently converted for use as a place of worship, dedicated to the lawyer Sir Thomas More.
+The bank branch, which was rebranded following the acquisition of Midland Bank by HSBC in 1992, continued to occupy the Church Street wing, and the Market Street wing was converted for retail use to a design by Esmond Murray of Bath in 1994.
+As part of a national programme of closures, HSBC vacated the Church Street wing in September 2013.